bindestriche/youtubesubsearcher/README.md

 *usage*
 `./ffmpeg -i '{vtt-FILE}.vtt' '{SRT-FILE}.srt'`

-you can use the convert_to_srt_local.ps1 powershell to convert serveral subtitles in an automated way. place the scrip in a folder with .vtt subs and ffmpeg.exe, then execute the script.
+you can use the convert_to_srt_local scripts to convert serveral subtitles in an automated way. place the script in a folder with .vtt subs and ffmpeg.exe, then execute the script.

 ## subtitle-overlap-fixer
 When you download youtube subtitles with youtube-dl and convert them to .srt using ffmpeg, the subtitles have overlap and double lines.